 - Huffington Post, http://www.huffingtonpost.com/r-paul-herman/

-Fabian systematically researches and analyzes the human, social and environmental impacts of companies, governments and non-profits issuing securities, which all garner a HIP Rating.
-Fabian co-architects and simulates investment portfolios to seek higher human impact and financial resilience.
+Fabian Willskytt leads teams systematically quantifying and analyzing the human, social and environmental impacts of 6,000 global equities and real estate investment trusts, 58,000 muni bond issuers, and 10,000 mutual fund managers — which total more than 75,000 HIP (Human Impact + Profit) Ratings, which quantify impact, future risk and return potential for investors.
+Fabian co-architects and co-manages investment portfolios for institutional and individual clients to seek higher human impact and financial resilience.
 Fabian is an MBA graduate from San Francisco State University, with a focus on sustainable business practices and economic development.
-Fabian has been a top-10 worldwide finalist in Morgan Stanley Sustainable Investing Challenge.
-Prior to joining the HIP team, Fabian consulted with social enterprises in the U.S. and abroad.
-Fabian also teaches an undergraduate course in Sustainability & Innovation at San Francisco State University.
+Fabian achieved a top-10 worldwide finalist recognition in Morgan Stanley’s Sustainable Investing Challenge.
+Prior to joining the HIP team, Fabian advised social enterprises in the U.S. and internationally, including Africa.
+Fabian is also an adjunct professor in Sustainability & Innovation at San Francisco State University.

 Danielle builds and manages our database of impact metrics on municipal bond issuers, and uses the data to create customized solutions that add value for our clients by providing them with smart data which drives higher impact investment decisions.
 She received her MBA in Sustainable Management from Presidio Graduate School, where she focused on tech-enabled solutions for impact investing.
 She was previously a Climate Corps Fellow with the Environmental Defense Fund where she focused on bringing energy efficiency solutions to public school districts on the east coast.
 In previous roles, she has worked to further sustainability in the industries of technology, entertainment, and higher education.

 Client and Partnership Development